-Informal resolution may be utilized in some circumstances if a Formal Title IX Complaint is filed.
+Informal resolution may be utilized in some circumstances even if a Formal Title IX Complaint has not been filed.
 The usage of an informal resolution process is limited in a number of ways:

 - Informal resolution is unavailable if the Respondent is an employee of the school. - Informal resolution may only be used if any and all parties to an investigation agree to it.